 So, what is FR44 insurance Virginia?
 If you want to reinstate your license after a DUI/DWI conviction, the state requires you to file an FR44 certificate.
-To get an FR44 certificate, you’ll have an insurance provider write you an owner or non-owner liability insurance policy, and add the FR44 certificate as a rider to your policy.
+To get an FR44 certificate, you’ll have an insurance provider write you an owner or non-owner liability insurance policy and add the FR44 certificate as a rider to your policy.
 Your insurance agent then files the certificate with the Virginia DMV.
 The insurance underwriter monitors your FR44 policy to ensure it remains current while the state requires you to keep it.
-If your policy lapses during this time, the state suspends your license again.
+If your policy lapses during this time, the state will suspend your license again.

 Virginia was the first state to implement the FR44 filing system specifically for alcohol or drug-related motor vehicle offenses.
-An FR44 insurance filing is similar to an SR22 filing; however, the minimum coverage requirements for FR44 insurance are much higher than coverage requirements for standard liability insurance.
+An FR44 insurance filing is similar to an SR22 filing; however, the minimum coverage requirements for FR44 insurance are much higher than the coverage requirements for standard liability insurance.

 Virginia FR44 insurance coverage requirements